wangix3/rayhou0710.github.io/_pages/about.md

 ======
 While doubt about the pure value behind the Ph.D. degree everyday, I am trying hard to graduate in less than two years.

 Seeking for an internship opportunity related to software engineering, data analysis or machine learning for Summer 2018.
-I am a technology fan so would like to work on interesting product development for the first a few year of my career.
+I am a technology fan so would like to work on interesting product development for the first a few years of my career.

 <!-- Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.